Updated · Dec 03, 2022

 In 2000 alone there were more than 9.2 billion search queries.
 By 2005, it grew fifteen-fold to more than 141 billion searches.
 By 2012 it reached above 1.2 trillion queries, as Google user statistics show.
 And now, in 2020, with 80,031 queries per second, the yearly Google searches will be over 2.5 trillion.

 The Market Leader

 You may have heard about big rivalries in the internet search industry such as Bing vs. Google.
 Well, figures show that when it comes to search engines, Google has no real rivals.
 In January 2020, it held 92.7% of the global search market, according to StatCounter.
 Its biggest competitor Bing is nowhere close with just a 2.32% share.
 Yahoo!, once a search engine giant, has only 1.6%.

 There are, of course, some country-by-country exceptions.
-For example, in Russia, Google comes second behind Yandex.
-In China, it lags behind Baidu.
+For example, in China, Google comes forth behind Baidu, Sogou and Shenma.
 But overall, it has clear dominance in the total search market.

 Google has the upper hand not just in terms of demography, but also in terms of device types.
-It is responsible for around 90% of all desktop searches worldwide and enjoys more than 95% market share of all mobile searches.
+It is responsible for around 87% of all desktop searches worldwide and enjoys almost 96% market share of all mobile searches.